Edmonds College Logo

 Take the Next Step:

-Students who want to continue their studies in healthcare may apply the Medical Assistant coursework towards the Allied Health associate degree and the Integrated Healthcare Management Bachelor of Applied Science degree:
+If you want to continue your studies in healthcare, you may apply the Medical Assistant coursework towards the Allied Health associate degree and the Integrated Healthcare Management Bachelor of Applied Science degree:

 TOP